 Pregnancy and Mum & Baby Yoga

-Six week course of Pre Natal and Mum & Baby starts Wednesday 26 January with Linda.
+Six week courses of Pre Natal and Mum & Baby with Linda take place at regular intervals.

 - Prenatal classes welcome mothers from 12 weeks to term.

 - Mum & Baby yoga classes welcome new mums with their little ones

 Always check with your physician as to whether you should practice yoga or not.

 For Mandala classes, if you know or think you might be pregnant, please let the teacher know at the beginning of class.

 Mum & Baby Yoga – Wednesdays 11am (50 mins)

 Note: Classes take place in St. Mary’s Parish Hall on Haddington Road.

 Please direct all queries to Linda via email: email@example.com